ajlennon/chomsky-nuremburg-analysis/_reports/ACADEMIC_PAPER.md

 Importantly, no claims were contradicted by the evidence.
 This suggests Chomsky's essay is generally accurate in its factual claims, even when specific documents weren't found.

 **Accessibility Limitations:**
-The "not found" claims primarily relate to Tokyo Trials, suggesting either:
+The "not found" or "requires access" claims primarily relate to Tokyo Trials, suggesting either:
-1. Less complete digitization/indexing
+1. Harvard collection is Nuremberg-only (Tokyo Trials require separate archives)
-2. Different access requirements
+2. Documents require subscription or library access
 3. Need for alternative search strategies
+4. **Tokyo Trials Analysis:** Separate analysis framework created; partial verification achieved using Tokyo Trial Database and JACAR

 ### 5.2 Comparison with Academic Literature